JohnCasioMapua/cs34-mychildhelpline-docs/docs/74-government-services.md

-# Government Services User Guide
+# Explore Government Services

-## Accessing Government Services
+## Overview

-### Opening the feature
+The **Government Services** section provides information about adoption, foster care, child protection, parenting resources, events, and support services.
+You can browse articles, explore educational resources, and access important child welfare information through the integrated website.

-To access Government Services:
+## Opening Government Services

-1. Open the **MyChild Helpline App**.
+1. Open the **MyChild Helpline** app.
-2. Tap **Information Kiosk** from the bottom navigation bar.
+2. Select **Information Kiosk** from the bottom navigation bar.
 3. Select **Government Services**.

-The app redirects you to the Government Services website.
+The app redirects you to the **Government Services** website.

----
+## Using the Navigation Menu

-## Navigating the home page
+1. Select the **Menu** icon in the upper-right corner of the screen.

-### Main navigation menu
+2. Browse the available sections.

-The Government Services website includes a **Menu** button located at the top-right corner of the screen.
+3. Select a topic to open it.

-Tap the **Menu** button to access the available sections:
+Available sections include:

 * Home
 * Adoption